 Double or triple the recipe as needed.

-The Brazil nuts were measured before soaking.
+The almonds were measured after soaking.

 This milk is meant to be mildly sweet.
 In the list of ingredients, I noted 1/2 of one very large date, pitted.
 1/2 of one very large date is equal to about 1/2 of one tablespoon.
 I chose to freely list the date to make it easier, but you can go with the 1/2 tablespoon measurement if you prefer.